clvnkhr/clvnkhr.github.io/_posts/2023-07-13-Maxwells-Theorem.md

 In a [recent 3Blue1Brown video](https://www.youtube.com/watch?v=d_qvLDhkg00&t=621s),
 it was mentioned that the 2D (centered) Gaussian are the unique distributions which are radial and has independent marginals.
 On a google I found out that this is known as [Maxwell's theorem](https://en.wikipedia.org/wiki/Maxwell%27s_theorem), but the linked Wikipedia page is a little lacking.
-[This](https://verzettelung.com/20/10/26/) blogpost does a better job, but still I feel there are some remarks to be made.
-Firstly, the blogpost says that the solution to
+[This](https://verzettelung.com/20/10/26/) blogpost does a better job The blogpost says that the solution to
 \\(h(x)h(y) = h(\sqrt{x^2 + y^2})\\) is clearly of the form \\(e^{ax^2}\\).
 For anyone else who doesn't want to spend the 5 seconds necessary to unpack this, you should set \\(H(x):=h(\sqrt x)\\) (without loss of generality \\(x\ge0\\)) to find the equivalent equation \\[ H(x^2) H(y^2) = H(x^2 + y^2),\\]